casper-bug/asciicam/README.md

 ## How It Works

-ASCIICam uses your device's camera to capture video frames, which are then processed in real-time.
+ASCIICAM uses your device's camera to capture video frames, which are then processed in real-time.
 Each pixel's brightness is mapped to a corresponding ASCII character, with brighter areas represented by denser characters and darker areas by spaces.

 The application uses a carefully selected set of ASCII characters to represent different brightness levels:
 ```